-7. Reassessment of the dissertation
+7. Reassessment of the Dissertation

-Where a candidate requires a higher grade in the dissertation to satisfy the requirements set out in §8.1, reassessment of the dissertation will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each case.
+- 7.1 Where a candidate requires a higher grade in the dissertation to satisfy the requirements set out in §8.1, reassessment of the dissertation will be permitted on one occasion only, under such conditions as the Examiners may prescribe in each case.
 Normally resubmission shall be no later than three months after the date of the meeting of the Board of Examiners.
-There is no automatic entitlement to repeat any previous practical work associated with the dissertation or to undertake further practical work.
+There is no automatic entitlement to repeat any previous practical work associated with the dissertation or to undertake further practical work. - 7.2 Where at the time of publication of the grade achieved on the dissertation or other substantial work a candidate has exhausted all assessment opportunities on the taught courses referred to in §3 and his or her grade point average35 is less than 12, a resubmission will only be permitted where the Board determines that no further supervisory input is required.

-8. Requirements for the award of a Masters degree and rules for award of Distinction and Merit
+8. Requirements for the Award of a Masters Degree and Rules for Award of Distinction and Merit